March 29, 2021

 If there is a positive case in a cabin at camp, campers and counselors in that cabin would move into a “Pod Camp” and would be tested regularly.
 Those campers and staff would quarantine and participate in activities and meals as a group for 7-10 days.
 Contact tracing will help identify others who may need to be tested.

 We have installed new Exhaust Roof Vents to help ensure clean air flow and increased circulation in every cabin at camp.
 In addition, we have upgraded the air-conditioned Health Center, Office and Dining Hall at camp with CDC-recommended Merv13 Filters and Ultraviolet Bulbs.

-Get ready – Chefs Larry, Lewis, Joel and the amazing food service team who’ve been at camp for 20+ years are all back with us.
+Get ready – Chefs Larry, Bon, Joel and the amazing food service team who’ve been at camp for 20+ years are all back with us.
 The food will be the same delicious Camp Laurel menu you’ve come to expect.
 The difference: instead of self-serve buffet lines, we will have staff-served buffet lines.
 We’ll also spread out more than usual in the Lodge, utilizing our Outdoor Dining Pavilion for all meals, instead of just lunch.